OneCrazyCoder/MMOGamepadOverlay/README.md

 A layer can optionally set a *parent layer* with the `Parent=` property, followed by the name of another layer.
 This makes the layer a *child layer* of the specified parent.
 Parent and child layers have the following properties:
 * When a child layer is added, if its parent doesn't exist yet, the parent is automatically added first.
 * When its parent is about to be removed, the child is removed automatically first.
-* When a child layer is added, it is placed directly above the parent layer (and any other children of that same parent), bypassing normal layer ordering rules (see below).
+* When a child layer is added, it is placed directly above its parent layer (and any of its older "siblings" - layers with the same parent).
-* A parent layer can have a parent of its own, and so on for as long of a chain as you want.
+* A parent layer can have a parent of its own, and so on for as long of a chain as you want (as long as its not circular of course).
+* [Scheme] can not have a parent and is the default parent of any layers that don't specify one.
-* Combo layers, Held layers, and [Scheme] ignore the `Parent=` property since they have their own special rules for automatic removal and layer order.
-They can, however, act as parents to other layers.
+* Combo layers (see below) can not have a parent either, since they essentially treat their base layers as multiple parents with their own special sorting and add/remove rules.
+They can, however, act as parents to other layers, but can't be auto-added by their children.
+* A Held Layer with a parent won't necessarily be auto-removed when its parent layer is removed - the button holding it must be released as well.

 ### Combo layers